GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 - Fixed loss of functionality in tags page.
 - Added option with page banners to apply a page's featured image or the global banner image.
 - Applied 508 compliance modifications.
+- Centers and enlarges banner text for pages without banner WYSIWYG.

  = 4.0.5 =
  * Release October 4, 2019